 Academically, following on from a Bachelors degree in Industrial Economics and a diploma in creative writing, I completed my Masters degree in Digital Media Studies from Goldsmiths College, University of London in 2006 while working at CNBC.
 My academic research entailed critically examining and researching the new media domain and application of the Internet by corporates, academia, lobby groups as well as citizenry's user interface with emerging technology.

-I am a member of the Chartered Institute of Journalists (CIoJ) and the London Press Club.
+I am a member of the Chartered Institute of Journalists (CIoJ).
 Away from professional affiliations, I am a committed supporter of UNICEF, NSPCC and the Royal British Legion.
 Last but not least, I am a proud member of the P.G.
 Wodehouse Society (UK), an avid reader of The Economist and a passionate fan of Manchester United football club.